n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Gmail/README.md

 # Gmail

 [Gmail](https://www.gmail.com) is an email service developed by Google.
+Users can access Gmail on the web and using third-party programs that synchronize email content through POP or IMAP protocols.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Google/README.md).